dendriel/stock-monitor/README.md

 ![Config Creator Architecture](doc/stock_monitor_arch_expanded.png)

-*Obs.:* I've Opted to use a NAT Gateway instead of VPC endpoints because lambda would need an internet connection to the Stock data provider anyway.
+*Obs.:* I've opted to use a NAT Gateway instead of VPC endpoints because lambda would need an internet connection to the Stock data provider anyway.

 ## Solution Flowchart